doitsujin/dxvk/README.md

 ## Troubleshooting
 DXVK requires threading support from your mingw-w64 build environment.
-If you are missing this, you may see "error: 'mutex' is not a member of 'std'".
+If you are missing this, you may see "error: ‘std::cv_status’ has not been declared" or similar threading related errors.

 On Debian and Ubuntu, this can be resolved by using the posix alternate, which supports threading.
-For example, choose the posix alternate from these commands (use i686 for 32-bit):
+For example, choose the posix alternate from these
+commands:
 ```
 update-alternatives --config x86_64-w64-mingw32-gcc
 update-alternatives --config x86_64-w64-mingw32-g++
+update-alternatives --config i686-w64-mingw32-gcc
+update-alternatives --config i686-w64-mingw32-g++
 ```
 For non debian based distros, make sure that your mingw-w64-gcc cross compiler does have `--enable-threads=posix` enabled during configure.
 If your distro does